Physician working with a patient on speech-language pathology

 • Upon receiving a unifying diagnosis for their symptoms, patients with a neurological diagnosis will benefit from treatment and management.

-• The Program encompasses service delivery across a scope of patient care, from acute care to outpatient practice.
+• The Medical Speech-Language Pathology program encompasses service delivery across a scope of patient care, from acute care to outpatient practice.

 • A focused clinical experience that facilitates development of expertise in differential diagnosis of a wide variety of communication disorders